ramitha12/projects/README.md

 # projects
-Previous projects that I have worked on, note : - some files have not been cleaned before
+Previous uni project that I have worked on